-- You can create either text or image based stories.
-To every story you can also add a link and name the hyperlink button accordingly.
+- You can create either text or image-based stories.
+You can add a link to every story and name the hyperlink button accordingly.
 Pressing on the button will open the in-app browser for the app users.

 - You can archive/unarchive stories and storylines.
 You can always edit the storyline and the story.
-However currently it's not possible to rearrange stories within the storyline.
-You can archive/unarchive the stories and create them in the order you want to appear for the app users.
+However, currently, it's not possible to rearrange stories within the storyline.
+You can archive/unarchive the stories and create them in the order you want them to appear for the app users.
 You can however rearrange the storylines.
 At this point, we don't provide any analytics regarding who saw the stories, but this is something we have in the plans.

-Note that stories are only a mobile apps feature.
+Note that stories are only a mobile app feature.

 How end result looks

-Let's look at some best practices of how you can be creative with your stories and for your audience to get the most out of it.
+Let's look at some best practices of how you can be creative with your stories and for your audience to get the most out of them.